Five Islands, Nova Scotia: Pinnacle Island

 Pinnacle Island is home to a colony of gulls.

 Geology

 The islands and the park are composed of basalt resting on top of Triassic age sandstone.
 The boundary between the two formations runs through the islands.
 Moose and Pinnacle show both sandstone and basalt, Diamond and Long are all basalt, and Egg is all sandstone.
 The basalts contain minerals that are interesting to rockhounds including agate, zeolites such as stilbite and gmelinite, and calcite.

 On the mainland, slightly inland from the community, the land rises quickly.
 This is the Cobequid Fault.
 Barite and calcite are found in some of the ravines.

+Lighthouse

+Five Islands is home to one lighthouse at Five Islands Lighthouse Park.
+The existing tower was originally built in 1914, and later moved in 1952 and 1957.
+Having deteriorated over the years, the tower was saved from being demolished by the Five Islands Lighthouse Preservation Society and moved to the Sand Point campground as a tourist attraction in 1996.
+In 2008, the Five Islands Lighthouse was moved to a nearby municipal park, becoming the focal point of said park.